-Over the last 18 months or so, Google Data Studio has evolved from an appealing but clunky application to a tool that we recommend to any digital marketer.
+Over the last years, Google Data Studio has evolved from an appealing but clunky application to a tool that we recommend to any digital marketer.

 Data Studio allows you to communicate data simply and in a repeatable format, and their expanded integrations, customizations, and editability have made Data Studio dashboards extremely powerful.